tallforasmurf/CrInPy/craftinginterpreters/Readme.md

         LEFT_PAREN = auto()
         ... etc

-the code can't just refer to `LEFT\_PAREN`, it has to say `TokenType.LEFT\_PAREN` which is just ugly.
+the code can't just refer to `LEFT_PAREN`, it has to say `TokenType.LEFT_PAREN` which is just ugly.
 Explicit, but ugly.
-Plus I don't know if the Jave enums are effectively ints, and if so, whether at some point the book won't try to compare token types for greater or less.
-So maybe I should use an IntEnum, but that requires me to specify the int value (auto() isn't allowed).
+(Points to Java/C.) Plus I don't know if the Jave enums are effectively ints, and if so, whether at some point the book won't try to compare token types for greater or less.
+So maybe I should use an IntEnum, but that requires me to specify each int value (the auto() initializer isn't allowed).
 Bleagh.
-I'm going to make them globals of the TokenType module.
+I'm going to make them globals of the TokenType module initialized to unique ints.